On algebraically closed fields with a distinguished subfield: Classification and independence

 \subsection{NIP}

 We will prove that if $T$ is NIP, then $\ACF_T$ is NIP.
-First we will define the notion of a NIP formula, type, and theory, and present some basic facts based on \cite{simon_2015} and \cite{kaplan2014dp-rank}.
+First we will define the notions of a NIP formula, type and theory, and present some basic facts based on \cite{simon_2015} and \cite{kaplan2014dp-rank}.